katieglennon/katieglennon/README.md

 ## Hi there 👋 I'm Katie

-I'm a **Full-Stack Software Engineer** with expertise in **React**, **Node.js**, **Express**, **MySQL**, and **Knex**.
-Lately, I've been diving into **Python** to expand my technical toolkit.
+I'm a **Full-Stack Software Engineer** with professional experience building applications using **TypeScript, Node.js, Vue.js, Nuxt, Express.js, PostgreSQL, and MongoDB**.
+My expertise extends to **React**, **Python**, **Node.js**, **Express**, **MySQL**, and **Knex**.

+Recently, I worked as a **Junior Full-Stack Engineer at Relevance AI in Sydney**, where I developed new features and improved applications across the front end and back end.

-💡 Before transitioning into software engineering, I spent over five years as a **Product Manager** in the renewable energy tech space.
-This background gives me a unique perspective: I deeply understand the entire product lifecycle—from strategic vision to technical execution—and excel at delivering user-focused, impactful solutions.
+💡 With 5+ years of prior experience as a **Product Manager in renewable energy tech**, I bring a unique ability to bridge product strategy with technical execution.

-🌱 My mission is to create technology that drives sustainability and makes a difference in the world.
-With a blend of technical skills and product expertise, I'm passionate about building tools that blend innovation with purpose.
+🌱 Passionate about sustainability and impact-driven software, I enjoy building tools that blend innovation with purpose.

-🍲 Fridge Bingo is a full-stack web app I developed using React, Node.js, Express, and Knex.
-This AI-driven tool suggests recipes based on user-inputted ingredients, aiming to make cooking accessible, reduce food waste, and inspire creativity in the kitchen.
+🍲 Featured Project: **Fridge Bingo** – a full-stack web app that reduces food waste by suggesting recipes from user-inputted ingredients (React, Node.js, Express, Knex).

-📫 Reach me here on [LinkedIn](https://www.linkedin.com/in/katie-s-glennon/)
+📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/katie-s-glennon/)